Homepage

 Explorer

+It has two main sections: queries and mutations.
 You can use checkboxes next to properties to build your query.
-Put values (or choose if it is type Enum) next to the property name.
-The query will be updating in the main window.
+Set values (or choose if it is an enum type) next to the property name.
+The query will automatically update in the main editor window.

 Explorer in GraphiQL